 Family Camping Checklist Top Tip #2

-Prepare your first meal in advance so you can eat effortlessly when you arrive at the campsite.
+Prepare a simple meal in advance and pack it last.
+This way it will be easy to reach so you can eat effortlessly when you arrive at the campsite.

 Family Camping Checklist Top Tip #3